Towards Interactive Logic Programming: Introduction

 To present our idea as simple as possible, this paper focuses on \muprolog, which is a variant of a subset of Lolli\cite{HM94}.
 The former can be obtained from the latter by (a) disallowing linear context and $\adc$ in the clauses, and (b) allowing only $\otimes, \oplus, \&$ operators in goal formulas. \muprolog\ can also be seen as an extension of Prolog with $\oplus, \&$ operators in goal formulas, as $\otimes$ in \muprolog\ corresponds to $\land$ of Prolog.

 In this paper we present the syntax and semantics of this extended language, show some examples of its use.
 The remainder of this paper is structured as follows.
 We describe \muprolog\ based on a first-order clauses in the next section and Section 3.
 In Section \ref{sec:modules}, we present some examples of \muprolog.
 Section~\ref{sec:conc} concludes the paper.
+In Section 5, we present an altenative execution model.